 - I get a "blank card string" error when I try to process my credit card?

 - The online system is not working for multiple location orders due to the way credit card validation is being handled.
 If you wish to proceed to order online you will have to place different orders at this time.

 - How do PROTECTED PDFs work?

 - When you purchase a document, you are purchasing an access license.
 An access license is based on the combination of the user, the device, and the program used to access the document.
 After ordering, you will receive an email containing detailed instructions including credentials required to access the document.
+We suggest retaining this email for future reference.
 This email can be shared with others needing to access that document.
 When a user opens the document on a given device-program, your total unlock count for that document is decremented.
 When that count reaches zero, you can no longer open the document from a new user-device-program.